Real spectra in one-dimensional single-band non-Hermitian Hamiltonians: Introduction

 Despite its attractive properties, non-Hermiticity breaks some axioms of quantum mechanics, such as the unitarity of time evolution required for probability conservation.
 Thus, non-Hermitian Hamiltonians are mostly phenomenological instead of fundamental descriptions of physical systems.
 On the other hand, a purely real spectrum, e.g., given certain symmetries of the Hamiltonian, may recover time evolution's unitarity.
+Besides, complex spectra in non-Hermitian systems may lead to ambiguity in the definition of ground states \cite{guo2022variational}: the state whose real part of the energy is minimal, which is conventional and consistent with Hermitian quantum systems, and the state whose imaginary part is maximal, which grows fastest under time evolution and dominates the long-time behavior of the system.
+Such ambiguity disappears for non-Hermitian systems exhibiting real spectra, which offers a solid foundation for many-body physics in non-Hermitian systems.
 For example, the modified harmonic oscillator Hamiltonian $H=p^2+x^2(ix)^\epsilon$ is $\mathcal{PT}$-symmetric when $\epsilon$ is real.
 Then, the eigenvalues are all real if such $\mathcal{PT}$ symmetry is not spontaneously broken, as observed for $\epsilon\geq 0$ \cite{Bender1998, Bender2007}.
 Non-Hermitian 2D topological insulators can also have real spectra if they preserve a variant of time-reversal symmetry and the pseudo-Hermiticity condition \cite{Kawabata2020}.
-However, it is currently unclear whether non-Hermitian systems can have real spectra without symmetry constraints and, if so, the corresponding conditions, which may support a broader realm of non-Hermitian systems with meaningful physics.
+However, it is currently unclear whether non-Hermitian systems can have real spectra without symmetry constraints and, if so, the corresponding conditions.